PsyEval: A Suite of Mental Health Related Tasks for Evaluating Large Language Models: The PsyEval Dataset

 \section{The PsyEval Dataset}

 In this section, we will introduce the evaluation system of PsyEval, followed by data collection process.
-We categorize the tasks within PsyEval into three distinct categories based on their themes: knowledge tasks, diagnostic tasks, and therapeutic tasks.
+We categorize the tasks within PsyEval into three distinct categories based on their themes: knowledge tasks, diagnostic tasks, and emotional support tasks.